US Open champs Medvedev, Murray win; Ukrainian stuns Halep - WHIZ News

 Djokovic couldn’t travel to the tournament this year because he isn’t vaccinated against COVID-19.

+Fourth-seeded Stefanos Tsitsipas won’t be staying in it after dropping the first 11 games to qualifier Daniel Elahi Galan before falling 6-0, 6-1, 3-6, 7-5.

 Many fans arriving for the day session at the final Grand Slam event of the season were focused on the match that would lead off the action at night.
-Williams, the 23-time major champion who has said she is preparing to end her tennis career, was scheduled to face Danka Kovinic.
+Williams, the 23-time major champion, has said she is preparing to end her tennis career.

 Coco Gauff wasn’t going to miss it, saying she was going to change plans and attend instead of watching on TV in her hotel room.